TrendsAI-bit/Solanatokensincinerator/features/social-sharing.md

 ---

-*Join the cosmic community and share your burns at [Stellar Incinerator](https://solanatokensincinerator-evd2ucu25-devais-projects-c74be0cf.vercel.app)!*
+*Join the bonk community and share your burns at [Bonkseus Incinerator](https://solanatokensincinerator-evd2ucu25-devais-projects-c74be0cf.vercel.app)!*